15-466/15-466-f23-base1/NEST.md

     - ```main.cpp``` creates the game window and contains the main loop.
 Set your window title, size, and initial Mode here.
     - ```PongMode.*pp``` declaration+definition for a basic pong game.
 You'll probably rename this and build your own mode on it.
     - ```Jamfile``` responsible for telling FTJam how to build the project.
 Change this when you add additional .cpp files and to change your runtime executable's name.
     - ```.gitignore``` ignores generated files.
 You will need to change it if your executable name changes.
-(If you find yourself changing it to ignore, e.g., your editor's swap files you should probably, instead be investigating making this change in the global git configuration.)
+(If you find yourself changing it to ignore, e.g., your editor's swap files you should probably, instead, be investigating making this change in the global git configuration.)
 - Useful code (files you should investigate, but probably won't change):
     - ```Mode.hpp``` base class for modes (things that recieve events and draw).
     - ```ColorTextureProgram.hpp``` example OpenGL shader program, wrapped in a helper class.